philipwalton/html-inspector/README.md

 ### Best Practices

-Some markup is perfectly valid but commonly considered to use poor or outdated practices.
+Some markup may be perfectly valid but use practices that are commonly considered to be poor or outdated.
 The following rules check for these types of things.
 (Note that everything in this list is subjective and optional.)

 - **Inline Event Handlers**: Warn if inline event handlers, like `onclick="return false"` are found in the document.
-Inline event handlers are hard to manage, hard to debug, and completely un-reusable.
+Inline event handlers are hard to manage, hard to debug, and completely non-reusable.

 - **Unused Classes**: Sometimes you'll remove a CSS rule from your stylesheet but forget to remove the class from the HTML.
 The "unused-classes" rule compares all the class selectors in the CSS to the classes in the HTML and reports any that aren't being used.